Our Results page has all of our qualification

 Sport Class Air Racing

-The purpose of the Sport Class Air Racing Association is to highlight new and innovative work being done in the development of high performance kit built aircraft.
-In order to promote development of new aircraft and ideas, the aircraft eligibility is very relaxed compared to most racing.
-The aircraft eligibility, as read from the Sport Class Rules, is shown below:
+The mission of Sport Class Air Racing is to deliver exciting, low-level Air Racing to our fans.
+Our head-to-head Air Racing highlights the new and innovative work being done in the development of high-performance Experimental Aircraft.
+In order to promote innovation and the development of new aircraft, Sport Class aircraft eligibility criterion is more flexible than that in other race classes.
+Aircraft eligibility, from our Sport Class Rules, is shown below:

-This very relaxed set of limitations inspires many ‘out of the box’ ideas in the interest of going faster.
-In any given year, aircraft can be found with power plants ranging from standard Lycoming or Continential engines found on most general aviation aircraft, or as exotic as radial engines and V8 powered applications.
-Power multipliers like supercharging and turbocharging are very common on the faster aircraft, not to mention exotic fuels, anti-detonation injection and Nitrous Oxide!
+This very broad set of limitations allows and inspires the incorporation of many ‘out of the box’ design modifications in the interest of going faster.
+In any given year, Sport Class aircraft can be seen racing with power plants ranging from standard Lycoming or Continental engines found on many general aviation aircraft, to more exotic powerplants, such as radial engines and V8 or V12 engines.
+Power multipliers like supercharging and turbocharging are very common on the faster aircraft, not to mention exotic fuels, anti-detonation injection and Nitrous Oxide.

 Want to Race?